-Grace and Dark Lakes are characterized as oligotrophic lakes, which means that theses types of lakes have low nutrient concentrations with a high degree of water transparency (clear water), which is typical of northern lakes on the Canadian Shield.
-Both lakes have deep basins, 37 to 39 m. and have a collective mean secchi disc depth reading of 5 m, which is considered to be very good.
+• Grace and Dark Lakes are characterized as oligotrophic lakes, which means that theses types of lakes have low nutrient concentrations with a high degree of water transparency (clear water), which is typical of northern lakes on the Canadian Shield.
+Both lakes have deep basins, 37 to 39 m, and have a collective mean secchi disc depth reading of 5 m, which is considered to be very good.

-The average total phosphorus content, for both lakes, was $< 10 \mu g/L$ which indicates low Grace productivity.
-Lake had slightly higher averages between 10 to 12 μg/L (MNR survey 2003), indicating a slightly more productive system.
+The average total phosphorus content, for both lakes, was < 10 μg/L, which indicates low productivity.
+Grace averages between 10 to 12 μ g/L (MNR survey 2003), indicating a slightly more productive system.
 The deep and unproductive waters of these lakes is typical of northern lakes and provides excellent conditions to support a Lake Trout fishery.